joinpursuit/AC_4_Web/units/fundamentals/lessons/objects/object_exercises.md

 ```

 #### getProps
-Write a code block that takes an object variable and logs all the keys.
+Write a code block that takes an object variable and logs all the keys as an array.

 #### getValues
-Write a code block that takes an object variable and logs all the values.
+Write a code block that takes an object variable and logs all the values as an array.

 #### getObjLength
 Write a code block the logs the number of properties an object has.